aderbalfarias/snippet/Random/TechnicalInterview.md

 #### ```Action``` vs ```Func``` vs ```Predicate```
 - ```Action```: Delegate (pointer) to a method that takes zero, one or more input parameters but doesn't return anything.<br>
 - ```Func```: Delegate (pointer) to a method that takes zero, one or more input parameters and returns a value or reference.<br>
-- ```Predicate```: A special form of Func and mainly used to validate something and return bool.
+- ```Predicate```: A special form of Func and mainly used to validate something and return a bool.
 It is mainly used with collections to whether the item in the collection is valid or not.
 Basically, its a wrapper of Func like ```Func<T, bool>```.<br>
 *When to use that*?<br>
 Action is useful if we don’t want to return any result.
-But if we want to return result, we could use Func.
-Predicate is mainly to used to validate any condition.
+But if we want to return a result, we could use Func.
+The predicate is mainly used to validate any condition.

 #### Deferred Execution vs Immediate Execution
 - Deferred Execution: It simply means that the query is not executed at the time it's specified.
 Specifically, this is accomplished by assigning the query to a variable.
 When this is done the query definition is stored in the variable but the query ins't executed until the query variable is interated.